 - Pictorial Questions: This question type is easy to use and encourages respondents to answer.
 It works similar to a multiple-choice question.
 Respondents are asked a question, and the answer choices are images.
 This helps respondents choose an answer quickly without over-thinking their answers, giving you more accurate data.

 Questionnaires can be administered or distributed in the following forms:

-- Telephone Questionnaire: In this questionnaire type, a researcher makes a phone call to a respondent to collect responses.
-The advantages of this method is that responses are quick once the respondent is on call and willing to speak.
-But the disadvantage is that a lot of times the respondents are hesitant to give out much information over the phone.
+- Telephone Questionnaire: A researcher makes a phone call to a respondent to collect responses directly.
+Responses are quick once you have a respondent on the phone.
+However, a lot of times, the respondents are hesitant to give out much information over the phone.
 It is also an expensive way of conducting a questionnaire.
-The sample also may not be a representative of the whole population.
+You’re usually not able to collect as many responses as other types of questionnaires, so your sample may not represent the larger population.

-6. It is important to know your audience: As a thumb rule, a researcher should know their target audience.
-For example, if the target audience is Spanish, sending the questionnaire in any other language will not yield desired responses.
+6. It is important to know your audience: A researcher should know their target audience.
+For example, if the target audience speaks mostly Spanish, sending the questionnaire in any other language would lower the response rate and accuracy of data.
 Something that may seem clear to you may be confusing to your respondents.
 Use simple language and terminology that your respondents will understand, and avoid technical jargon and industry-specific language that might confuse or frustrate your respondents.

 7. Choosing the right tool is important: QuestionPro is a simple yet advanced survey software platform that the surveyors can use to create a questionnaire or choose from the already existing 300+ questionnaire templates.

-|Meaning||A questionnaire can be defined as a research instrument that consists a set of questions or other types of prompts that aims to collect information from a respondent.||A Survey is defined is a research method used for collecting data from a pre-defined group of respondents to gain information and insights on various topics of interest.|
+|Meaning||A questionnaire can is a research instrument that consists of a set of questions to collect information from a respondent.||A survey is a research method used for collecting data from a pre-defined group of respondents to gain information and insights on various topics of interest.|

 |What is it?||Instrument of data collection||Process of collecting and analyzing that data|